 The dogs & cats in our care are with us because they have been found abandoned/dumped on the streets or in remote areas.
 We try to locate the owners by informing the relevant authorities and posting on our Facebook page.
-Most of the dogs are well balanced, well adjusted dogs that are with us through no fault of their own and will make excellent pets for first time dog owners.
+Most of the dogs are well balanced, well adjusted dogs that are with us through no fault of their own and will make excellent pets once matched with the right families.
 A small number of dogs have issues, which with training and patience can be completely cured or managed by owners who have previous experience with dogs.

 As we do not have a shelter the dogs are in foster homes mainly but we do have to use paid kennels if we can not find a foster home.
 Home Visits are carried out before any dog is adopted.

 We make every effort to ensure that all our dogs go to caring homes that are suited to their individual needs and temperaments.
 We home dogs as family pets and never home dogs to guard premises or for breeding.

 We get many calls from people who like the idea of giving a home to a rescue dog but may not have given much thought about the practicalities of keeping a dog.
 Below is a checklist of some of the things that we are looking for when we rehome a dog.
 Please make sure you fulfill the following requirements before you contact us.

 - The dog will be allowed in the house and be part of the family.
 We do NOT re-home dogs that will be kept outside all the time, our dogs are to be house pets no matter what size they are.
 We prefer the dog to sleep in the house at night.

 - You have a secure fenced or walled garden so the dog cannot get out onto the road.
 Our dogs are not allowed to be let roam, we will refuse a home offer if we believe the dog will be able to roam.